ibis-project/ibis/docs/source/udf.rst

 API
 ---

+.. _udf.api:

 .. warning::

-   The UDF/UDAF API is quite experimental at this point and is therefore provisional and subject to change.
+   The UDF/UDAF API is experimental.
+It is provisional and subject to change.

-Going forward, the API for user defined *scalar* functions will look like this:
+The API for user defined *scalar* functions will look like this:

 .. code-block:: python